EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_selector.md

 ## initialize()
 Initializes the autonomous selector.
-If an sd card is plugged in, the current page will set to what's on the sd card.
+If an SD card is plugged in, the current page will set to what's on the SD card.
 <Tabs
   groupId="ex1"
   defaultValue="proto"